Root-finding Approaches for Computing Conformal Prediction Set: Conformal Prediction

-It implies $F(E) = F(S(Y, \mu(X)) \leq 1 - \alpha$ with probability larger than $1 - \alpha$.
-One then defines a confidence set for $Y$ as the collection of candidate $z$ that satisfy the same inequality \ie $\mathcal{C}(X) = \{z : F(S(z, \mu(X)) \leq 1 - \alpha\}$.
 It turns out that the same principle can be applied to compute a confidence set for sequential observations.
-To do so, the coverage bound in \Cref{eq:fundamental_simulation_lemma} can be extended to empirical cumulative distribution and empirical quantile functions defined as:
+To do so, the coverage bound in \Cref{eq:fundamental_simulation_lemma} can be extended to empirical cumulative distribution and empirical quantile functions defined as:\looseness=-1

-\begin{lemma} For a sequence of exchangeable random variables $E_1, \cdots, E_{n+1}$, it holds $\mathbb{P}(F_{n+1}(E_{n+1}) \leq \alpha) \geq \alpha$, for any $\alpha \in (0,1)$. \end{lemma}
+\begin{lemma} For a sequence of exchangeable random variables $E_1, \cdots, E_{n+1}$, it holds $\mathbb{P}(F_{n+1}(E_{n+1}) \leq \delta) \geq \delta$, for any $\delta \in (0,1)$. \end{lemma}

 \begin{proof} We follow the proof in \citep{Romano_Patterson_Candes19}.
 By definition of the empirical quantile, we have Taking the expectation on both side, we have